matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Member roles are collections of permissions**

-- Permissions are given to members by granting roles.
+- Permissions given to members by granting roles.
-- Roles define which permissions are granted.
+- Roles define which permissions granted.
-- GCP provides predefined roles and also the ability to create custom roles.
+- GCP provides predefined roles, and the ability to create custom roles.

 **Service accounts**